 There are four types of replication

-Replication in an IBM Notes Cluster is not scheduled but always happens when a database is changed, to ensure that data is consistent if the Domino server fails over in the cluster.
+Replication in an HCL Notes Cluster is not scheduled but always happens when a database is changed, to ensure that data is consistent if the Domino server fails over in the cluster.
 This replication is also full, no subsets are allowed, to ensure all the data is consistent.

 If you are running Notes as a local mail system, then by default Notes will not create a local replica of the mail database on your laptop.
 If you want a local replica you will need to manually create it like this.

 Clustering provides both performance enhancements and resilience, by automatically replicating databases between servers in a Domino cluster.
 Performance is improved because the workload is balanced between the servers in the cluster.
 Resilience is improved by automatically switching users to good servers, if one of the servers goes down.
-Creation of a local replica of an NSF file on an IBM Notes client enables the user to fully use IBM Notes and databases while working off-line.
+Creation of a local replica of an NSF file on an HCL Notes client enables the user to fully use HCL Notes and databases while working off-line.
 The client synchronizes any changes when client and server next connect.

 A CLUSTER consists of between 2 and 6 Domino servers, and is managed by the Cluster Manager.

 A DOMAIN is all servers which share a common, public NAMES.NSF Address book.

 n.b.
 A cluster is not necessarily the same as a Domain, and also Notes database names all take the pattern *.nsf